 Good oral hygiene, frequent professional cleanings, and adequate nutrition usually eliminate gingivitis, and some mouthwashes may help.

 Gingivitis is an extremely common disease in which the gums become red and swollen and bleed easily.
 Gingivitis causes little pain in its early stages and thus may not be noticed.
-However, gingivitis that is left untreated may progress to periodontitis (see Periodontitis), a more severe gum disease that can result in tooth loss.
+However, gingivitis that is left untreated may progress to periodontitis Periodontitis Periodontitis is a severe form of gingivitis, in which the inflammation of the gums extends to the supporting structures of the tooth.
+Plaque and tartar build up between the teeth and gums and... read more , a more severe gum disease that can result in tooth loss.

-Plaque-induced gingivitis can be prevented with good oral hygiene—the daily use of a toothbrush and dental floss.
+Gingivitis due to plaque can be prevented with good oral hygiene—the daily use of a toothbrush and dental floss.
 Some mouthwashes also help control plaque.
 After tartar forms, it can be removed only by a dentist or dental hygienist.
-People typically need professional cleanings every 6 to 12 months.
-However, people with poor oral hygiene, medical conditions that can lead to gingivitis, or a tendency to develop plaque more quickly than usual may need professional cleanings more often (every 2 weeks to 3 months).
+People typically need professional cleanings (called scaling and prophylaxis) every 6 to 12 months.
+However, people with poor oral hygiene, medical conditions that can lead to gingivitis, or a tendency to develop plaque more quickly than usual may need professional cleanings more often.
 Because of their excellent blood supply, gums quickly become healthy again after tartar and plaque are removed, as long as people brush and floss carefully.